Bratz: Legal issues

-Media Franchising
+Media franchising

 Films

 There have been a number of animated Bratz direct-to-video films, all of which initially were distributed by 20th Century Fox Home Entertainment and were later re-released through Lionsgate.
-Some of the films, including Bratz Go to Paris: The Movie is a re-released compilation of three Bratz episodes from the first season, consisting of "Go to Paris I / Bratz in Playland", "Go to Paris II / Bratz in Franceland", and "Go to Paris III / Bratz in Ragland".
 Bratz Babyz Save Christmas, initially released in 2008, was re-released by Lionsgate in 2013 as Bratz Babyz Save Christmas: The Movie.
 The live-action adaption of the franchise involving the four main characters exploring high school troubles and cliques was met with overwhelmingly negative reviews from critics including at Rotten Tomatoes with emphasis "full of mixed messages and dubious role-models", adding that "Bratz is too shallow even for its intended audience."

-Bratz: Rock Angelz first premiered on Cartoon Network in the United States on October 4, 2005, as a television film, and later released on DVD by 20th Century Fox Home Entertainment (and later re-released by Lionsgate) the following week.
+In 2025, Amazon MGM Studios won bidding rights to produce a new live-action movie, with Picturestart and Kim Kardashian to produce.